 We CAN'T use the present perfect with a finished time word.

-Incorrect : I have seen him yesterday.I've seen him yesterday.
+Incorrect : I have seen him yesterday.

 4: A finished action with a result in the present (focus on result).
 We often use the present perfect to talk about something that happened in the recent past, but that is still true or important now.
 Sometimes we can use the past simple here, especially in US English.